MarcoIeni/release-plz/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Make sure you are able to reproduce the bug in the main branch, too.
 Please try to reproduce the bug in a small example repository.
+Even better, you can write an integration test in `crates/release-plz/tests` and check if it fails.

-Certain bugs can be reproduced locally running `release-plz update`.
+Also, sometimes you don't need to run release-plz in CI to reproduce a bug because certain bugs can be reproduced locally running `release-plz update`.
 -->

 Steps to reproduce the behavior: